SemionTche/log_laplace/README.md

 - ✅ `print()` and `stderr` redirection into logs
 - ✅ Simple `log.info(...)` helper available everywhere
 - ✅ Singleton design (initialize once, use everywhere)
-- ✅ Provide an error hook (to avoid silent failures such as PyQt)
+- ✅ Provide an error hook (to avoid silent failures such as PyQt signals)

 ---